 - weight gain

 As iodine is less commonly found in plants, vegan diets may lack sufficient iodine.
-This is less of a problem for vegans who live in countries such as the United States that add iodine to salt.
+This is less of a problem for vegans who live in countries where manufacturers add iodine to salt.

 Dietary iodine is found in:

 - plant foods grown in iodine-rich soil